 SMEs are triggers and main affected at once

 SMEs in particular have the opportunity to react quickly to the changes.
 Thus, owner-managed companies are often at the forefront of innovation and drive technological progress.
-Young companies, start-ups and even existing small IT companies fill various market gaps and want to outdo each other with the most innovative products.
+Young companies, start-ups, and even existing small IT companies fill various market gaps and want to outdo each other with the most innovative products.

-In general, the topic of digitisation will develop into an opportunity for many SMEs to advance or even survive in the future.
-Many medium-sized companies also have to reinvent themselves and find new ways to address their customers or offer new products that correspond to the changed customer behaviour.
+In general, the topic of digitization will develop into an opportunity for many SMEs to advance or even survive in the future.
+Many medium-sized companies also have to reinvent themselves and find new ways to address their customers or offer new products that correspond to the changed customer behavior.
 They should also not focus too much on technology, as digital change can only succeed with a cultural change and a changed view of customer needs.